ACDguide/BigData/BigData/platforms.md

 - hosting collections of selected datasets publicly in commercial cloud ([Pangeo Data Catalog](https://catalog.pangeo.io/browse/master/)).
 - cloud computing services ([Pangeo Cloud](https://pangeo.io/cloud.html)).

-For more information, see ??? join the Pangeo Oceania community ??
+For more information, see the [Pangeo website](https://pangeo.io/index.html).
+To get involved in the community, you can post on the [Pangeo Discourse Forum](https://discourse.pangeo.io) or attend [Pangeo community meetings](https://pangeo.io/meeting-notes.html).
+The Pangeo Oceania group meets monthly at Australian-friendly times: 3rd Friday of the month at 1pm Australian Eastern Time.
+All are welcome and meeting agendas and connection details are posted [here](https://discourse.pangeo.io/t/pangeo-oceania-meetings-and-agendas/1762).

 ### When would I use Pangeo?